-MikroTik CRS317 16 ports SFP+ – core switch, are connected to uplink 10G ports, a BGP router and all three PPPoE routers are also connected via 10G ports.
-Please note that one same switch is installed just close to the first one.
+MikroTik CRS317 16 ports SFP+ – core switch, is connected to uplink 10G ports, a BGP router, and all three PPPoE routers are also connected via 10G ports.
+Please note that the same switch is installed just close to the first one.
 The second switch acts as a cold backup.
 This means it has exactly the same configuration as the core switch and the same amount of ports, ready to swap in case of failure of the first switch.

-3x MikroTik CCR1036 routers which work as PPPoE servers where fibre and wireless clients are connected.
+3x MikroTik CCR1036 routers that work as PPPoE servers where fiber and wireless clients are connected.